kellpossible/blog/content/Adventures/13-FrenchmansCap.rst

 After reaching my turn-back time of
 4pm, I decided to drop down one of the gulleys to the right, which I could see led to easy ground.
 Little streams ran down the gulleys, and a morraine runout reminded me of New Zealand.
-I forgot to look back at where I had come down, but the best guess is maybe I made it half way to the summit track.
+I forgot to keep track of where I had come down, but the best guess from the photo is maybe I made it 1/2 to 1/3 of the way to the summit track.